Sisters Folk Festival 2024

 Lastly, I suggest the festival ask the local municipal airport to see if planes can take off and land – not over the town (this didn’t happen often, so I imagine they have a choice).
 I mean I think they should do this always, but esp. when you have thousands of people outside listening to intimate music.
 Something tells me the right letter could make this happen.
 This festival obviously has some presence in town and I bet for one weekend small planes could avoid flying over the town.

-Otherwise – wow, kudos to the Festival organizers – very well done.
+Otherwise, wow, kudos to the festival organizers.
+It was very well done.
 I had a great time and I learned about a bunch of new musicians I hadn’t heard of before.
 Next year I might even come to the songwriter camp that leads up to the festival.

 Thank you!
 Albert Kaufman, 9.30.24